srwhaley/immich-live-photo-linker/README.md

 ### Background
 iOS Live Photos consist of a photo (HEIC/JPEG) and video (MOV) component.
-When importing these into Immich, sometimes the link between these components can be lost.
+When importing Live Photos into Immich, sometimes the link between these components can be lost.
 This script identifies and repairs these broken connections.

-To explain why this script exists, when I first imported my 30k iOS images into Immich using the Immich CLI, 10% of my Live Photos were randomly not linked to their video counterparts.
+When I first imported my 30k iOS images into Immich using the Immich CLI, 10% of my Live Photos were randomly not linked to their video counterparts.

-One can link Live Photos/Videos one-by-one in the Immich web app, but thousdands of images were way too many for me link manually.
+One can link Live Photos/Videos one-by-one in the Immich web app, but this is overwhelming when thousands of images need linked.
 Thus, I created this script to automate the process.

 ### Features
 - Identifies unlinked Live Photo/Video pairs